broken-helix/keep-it-tidy-london/README.md

 #### *Alerts:*

-* Bootstrap alerst are displayed to the user when certain actions are carried out, such as adding a comment, adding a post, creating an account or logging in or out.
+* Bootstrap alerts are displayed to the user when certain actions are carried out, such as adding a comment, adding a post, creating an account or logging in or out.

 #### *User Accounts:*